azole/laravel58-bref-cdk/README.md

 Now, you can use Bref tool to easily deploy and run serverless PHP applicatons.

-Bref relies [serverless](https://serverless.com/) and PHP 7.2+.
+Bref relies [serverless framework](https://serverless.com/) and PHP 7.2+.

-But what if you don't want to use serverless?
+But what if you don't want to use serverless framework?

 You can deploy application manually, develop CloudFormation template or try to develop CDK.